Last Updated: 6/14/23 | June 14th, 2023

 - What time do they leave in the morning?
 Those eager beavers who want to be the first on the dive site might not mind being up in time for New Way’s 6am departure, while night owls might prefer Ban’s or Sairee Cottage’s more relaxed dive times.

 - Is the equipment up to date and in my size?
-Schools in Koh Tao have a good record for equipment range and maintenance, but it never hurts to ask.
+Schools in Koh Tao have a solid record for equipment range and maintenance, but it never hurts to ask.

-- Will you get to have my own dive computer throughout the course?
-Will there be an extra charge?
+- Will I get to have my own dive computer throughout the course?
+Is there an extra charge?

 - How qualified is the instructor?
 Some students may appreciate the enthusiasm and up-to-date training of a new instructor, while others may find comfort in a teacher with tons of qualifications and years of experience.

 How Much Will it Cost?

-Open Water courses on Koh Tao cost 11,000 baht (approximately $350 USD) without accommodation.
-(Once upon a time, almost every dive school on the island bundled accommodation in with their courses, but that’s becoming more and rarer outside the largest dive resorts.
-If accommodation is included, it’s a very basic fan room — or you can upgrade to a nicer one at a discount.)
+Open Water courses on Koh Tao cost 11,000 THB (approximately $320 USD) without accommodation.
+(Once upon a time, almost every dive school on the island bundled accommodation with their courses, but that’s becoming more rare outside the largest dive resorts.
+If accommodation is included, it’s a very basic room with a fan— or you can upgrade to a nicer one at a discount.)